DiffCoT: Diffusion-styled Chain-of-Thought Reasoning in LLMs: Introduction

-To mitigate the limitations above, we formulate CoT reasoning as a globally revisable trajectory, in which intermediate steps are not fixed once generated but can be adaptively corrected in light of later context.
-Rather than defining reasoning as a strictly forward, prefix-conditioned process driven by human priors (see Fig.~\ref{fig:intro}), our method jointly models all reasoning steps within a diffusion paradigm~\citep{dhariwal2021diffusion}, enabling robust reasoning under realistic noise from a global perspective with long-term revision guided by future signals.
+To mitigate the limitations above, we formulate CoT reasoning as a globally revisable trajectory, in which intermediate steps are not fixed once generated but can be adaptively corrected in light of later context. {In contrast to autoregressive likelihood maximization, which optimizes conditional factors independently, score-based modeling optimizes a global objective over the full trajectory distribution, implicitly coupling all positions through the gradient field of the log-density.} Rather than defining reasoning as a strictly forward, prefix-conditioned process driven by human priors (see Figure~\ref{fig:intro}), our method jointly models all reasoning steps within a diffusion paradigm~\citep{dhariwal2021diffusion}, allowing robust reasoning under realistic noise from a global perspective with long-term revision guided by future signals.
 Starting from a corrupted or noisy reasoning chain, the entire reasoning trajectory can be iteratively updated, where intermediate revisions and forward progression are seamlessly integrated into a unified refinement process.
-By unifying iterative revision and forward continuation within the same diffusion-based refinement process, our design philosophy aim to reduce the discrepancy between training-time supervision and inference-time reasoning dynamics, leading to more stable reasoning behavior during inference.
+By unifying iterative revision and forward continuation within the same diffusion-based refinement process, our design philosophy aims to reduce the discrepancy between training-time supervision and inference-time reasoning dynamics, leading to more stable reasoning behavior during inference.

 To this end, we propose \underline{Diff}usion-Styled \underline{C}hain \underline{o}f \underline{T}hought, \textbf{\textsc{DiffCoT}}, which integrates diffusion principles into the CoT framework to mitigate the exposure bias of static teacher-forcing and address the pointwise and local-step supervision issues of prior preference optimization solutions.
 Specifically, 1) \textsc{DiffCoT} modifies only the step-level generation strategy while preserving token-level autoregression, making it straightforward to fine-tune from existing autoregressive models.
 2) By incorporating sliding windows and causal noise masks, \textsc{DiffCoT} unifies generation and revision within a versatile framework, to balance autoregressive and diffusion-styled reasoning.
 3) Moreover, \textsc{DiffCoT} employs sentence-level noise injection to convert the reasoning paradigm into iterative denoising, progressively refining corrupted trajectories into coherent chains of thought, which captures the distributional evolution of reasoning errors to enable recovery from diverse and compounding mistakes.
 Altogether, \textsc{DiffCoT} could establish a unified and adaptive paradigm to CoT reasoning in LLMs.